microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 On the [profile card](https://support.office.com/article/profile-cards-in-office-365-e80f931f-5fc4-4a59-ba6e-c1e35a85b501), you can find information about users that is stored and maintained by your organization, for example Job title or Office location.

-You can add additional properties from your Active Directory to be shown on profile cards by:
+You can show additional properties from your Active Directory on profile cards by:

 - Making additional attributes visible, or